7 Tips for Couples Who Work Together

-J.J. and Beverly Jerman were dating when they decided to venture into working together.
+J.J. and Beverly Jerman were dating when they decided to venture into working together as a couple.

 “I was working as a nurse in a GI Lab at the time and developed an allergy to cleaning chemicals so I had to find a different job,” says Beverly.
 “J.J. suggested that I come work with him, which scared me to death.
 We had been dating 2 ½ years at that point and I sure didn’t want to mess anything up.
 That was in 2010.”